-In order to appropriately manage and effectively use information on chemicals handled by the Company, such as their composition, toxicological information (risks and hazards), and regulatory requirements, Sumitomo Chemical has developed the comprehensive chemical management system (SuCCESS).*4 This system is used in order to respond to inquiries from customers concerning substances contained in our products and precisely comply with laws and regulations in Japan and around the world, such as the REACH regulation in Europe.
-We also use this system to create SDS*5 in around 40 languages to comply with GHS*6 and accurately and efficiently communicate hazard information throughout the supply chain.
+In order to appropriately manage and effectively use information on chemicals handled by the Company, such as their composition, toxicological information (risks and hazards), and regulatory requirements, Sumitomo Chemical has developed the comprehensive chemical management system (SuCCESS).*7 This system is used in order to respond to inquiries from customers concerning substances contained in our products and precisely comply with laws and regulations in Japan and around the world, such as the REACH regulation in Europe.
+We also use this system to create SDS*8 in around 40 languages to comply with GHS*9 and accurately and efficiently communicate hazard information throughout the supply chain.
 This system is also being proactively rolled out to Group companies.
-We had installed the system at 11 Group companies in Japan and overseas as of fiscal 2019.
+We had installed the system at 13 Group companies in Japan and overseas as of fiscal 2019.
 In addition, we began using SuCCESS to calculate the manufactured volumes reported to the government under the chemical substances control law via a substance volume tracking (SVT) system as well as to calculate exported volumes.

 SuCCESS comprehensive chemical management system